ibm-cloud-docs/satellite/limitations.md

 **Link connector instances**

-The {{site.data.keyword.satelliteshort}} Link connector instances that run in your [{{site.data.keyword.satelliteshort}} location control plane worker nodes](/docs/satellite?topic=satellite-service-architecture) are limited to 3 instances, one per host.
-Even if you attach hosts to the location control plane, network traffic that is routed through the {{site.data.keyword.satelliteshort}} Link connector is sent only over 3 hosts.
+The {{site.data.keyword.satelliteshort}} Link connector instances that run in your [{{site.data.keyword.satelliteshort}} location control plane worker nodes](/docs/satellite?topic=satellite-service-architecture) are limited to three instances, one per host.
+Even if you attach hosts to the location control plane, network traffic that is routed through the {{site.data.keyword.satelliteshort}} Link connector is sent only over three hosts.

 **Cloud and location endpoints**